fabje223/bat2dat/README.md

 file and can be converted via the Excel plug-in to a *.xlsx* result file with several tabs for metadata. raw cycling data, (processed) Stats-Tab for end-of-cycling-sequence information (e.g. cycle number vs. capacity).
+The script uses *.xlsx* files for data processing (note that a “stat” tab, containing the end-of-cycle charge and discharge capacities, can be obtained using the Arbin excel macro).
-Both types can be imported into R. Import of *.res* files require the RODBC package (included in the package recommendations above) and changing the file extension from .res to *.accdb* (Access database file).
+The package contains functions for the Import of *.res* files, using the RODBC package (included in the package recommendations above).
+In this case the file extension is changed in the process from .res to *.accdb* (Access database file).
+However, this part has caused problems repeatedly.

 ## How to use